-Log level name used by rate limiting.
+Log level name used by rate limiting: CRITICAL, ERROR, INFO, WARNING, DEBUG or empty string.
 Logs with level greater or equal to rate_limit_except_level are not filtered.
 An empty string means that all levels are filtered.

 fatal_deprecations

 Enables or disables fatal status of deprecations.